 Clustering problems are used to discover inherent groupings in the data.
 In other words, clustering algorithms attempt to classify data points into groups based on similar properties.
 For example, grouping customers based on their purchasing behavior.
 Several clustering algorithms in the literature can be employed for different purposes.
 These algorithms differ in terms of how they specify the number of clusters.
 For example, the k-mean, agglomerative and hierarchical clustering algorithms require the user to set the number of clusters, which requires the user to already have a good estimate of the number of clusters necessary.
 Others, such as affinity propagation and density-based clustering algorithms identify the number of clusters without user input.

 Association learning problems are used to discover relationships between events in large dataset.
-An association rule extracts strong relationships; for example: “Customers that purchased X also tend to purchase Y.”
+An association rule extracts strong relationships; for example: “Customers that purchased X also tend to purchase Y.” This information can be valuable when assessing upselling and cross selling strategies.
+Having this information is key to defining those products and driving incremental revenue growth.

 The major challenge for unsupervised learning models is evaluating its effectiveness.
 When evaluating them from a strictly theoretical perspective, it seems impossible for an unsupervised learning model to calculate accuracy, as there is no actual value that can be used as a comparison point.
 Nevertheless, a couple of approaches can be useful when evaluating the if a model is effective: